Calvindd2f/Proactive-Issues/Template/readme.md

   # Follow Up

-      "Hi, I just want to check in and see if you are still experiencing this issue?"
+      Hi, I just want to check in and see if you are still experiencing this issue?

   # Scheduling a remote support session.

-      "Good Afternoon, I wanted to see if we can schedule a time to go over the issues reported in ticket 00000.
+      Good Afternoon, I wanted to see if we can schedule a time to go over the issues reported in ticket 00000.
       Could you let me know when would be a good time we can do a remote session?
-This should take about xx-yy minutes."
+This should take about xx-yy minutes.